Defining modules

 import

-declaration retrieves a shared module from the implementation’s catalog, assigns it a name in the visible modules, and makes its macros available for use.
-An error must be signaled if the name already appears in the visible modules. - A
+declaration retrieves a shared module from the implementation’s catalog and binds a name to it, making its macros available for use.
+An error must be signaled if the name already appears in the module bindings. - A

 module

-declaration defines a new module and assigns it a name in the visible modules.
-An error must be signaled if the name already appears in the visible modules. - A
+declaration defines a new module and binds a name to it.
+An error must be signaled if the name already appears in the module bindings. - A

 symbol_table